-If the child is 18 years or older, you can apply for a search at the Centre jeunesse of the region where the adoption took place.
-The Centre will proceed in the same way as for an adopted person looking for his biological parents.
-If the Centre locates your child, it will contact him, and he will decide whether or not the Centre should give you his contact information.
+If the child is 18 or older, you can apply for a search at the Centre jeunesse of the region where the adoption took place.
+The Centre will proceed in the same way as for adopted children looking for their biological parents.
+A child who is located has the same three options as the biological parents of a child who requests a reunion with them.

 I need medical information about my biological parents.
 Do I have to get their consent?

 Yes, unless your health or the health of a close relative (such as your child) is at risk because you don’t have the information.
 You must apply to the Youth Division of the Court of Québec and explain your situation.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.